Gogorenascence/billing-notes/billingNotes.md

 Please remit a payment $706 that fulfills the initial bill.

 See attached for original billing and billing rules for the relevant modifiers.

+Recon

+DD Billing Reconsideration for Maria Betancourt-Felix Claim #: 000696239364WC01
+Claimant was billed for MMI and IR for 1 MSK body area.
+Whose combined minimum is $834.00 for 1 unit. **

+Please remit a payment that was unfulfilled for the initial review.

+Please refer to the attached TDI billing rules.

+Dispute Resolution
+15124901044

+For FCEs
+Attn Bill Review and [Adjuster]